arangodb/arangodb/Documentation/UserManual/Foxx.md

 Now point your browser to `/my/wiese` and you should see "Worked!".
 After this short overview, let's get into the details.

-## FuxxApplication Features
+## FoxxApplication Features

-Please see the documentation of `fuxx.js` for further information on how to write the application file.
+Please see the documentation of `foxx.js` for further information on how to write the application file.

 ## Manifest Files